 You can check out intermittent fasting.
 Whichever you choose, make sure to consult with a dietician to avoid any health concerns.

+Dehydration in seniors is a serious concern.
 As people age, their thirst mechanism decreases.
 This means that you may not feel thirsty.
-Dehydration is a serious concern for older adults.
 Unless otherwise directed by your doctor, drink enough water to equal about eight, eight-ounce glasses a day.

 Falls are the leading cause of death and disability for people over the age of 65.
 Fall prevention includes working on balance.
 A good way to start is to work with a physical therapist who can teach safe balance exercises.

 Keep a journal of your efforts and progress.
 Without this, it is hard to assess where you have been and where you need to go.

 Don’t be afraid of changing your approach.
 You may find that you have taken on too much, or need to focus more on another area.
 There is no such thing as failure!
 Only re-adjustments.

 Seniors over 60 are likely to have more chronic illnesses, and aging is a significant risk factor for cancer.
 Physical activities can prevent cancers such as postmenopausal breast cancer, colon cancer, womb cancer, and chronic diseases like type 2 diabetes and heart diseases.
 Unfortunately, physical activity declines as you get older, so stay active and attempt to resist the trend.

 Exercise throughout your 70s and beyond can help you avoid frailty and falls while also improving your cognitive function.
 If you’re sick, try to stay moving as much as you can.
 If you are bedridden or sedentary, your strength and fitness will quickly deteriorate, making it challenging to regain former levels.

 1. Daily walks